Create a Takeoff Measurement

 The Takeoff feature lets you create clearly labeled takeoff markups directly on any plan sheet with their auto-calculated dimensions.
 Each markup is added as an individual layer, making it easy to organize and manage the elements through the Layer Editor panel located alongside the drawing.

-Once you've created a group of markups, you can save them collectively as a Takeoff Set for future reference or reporting.
+Once you've created a group of markups elements, you can save them collectively as a Takeoff Set for future reference or reporting.
 This ensures consistent tracking of quantities across multiple sessions or team members.

 Each markup element displays its dimensions in two places: